davidjbuchanan/MS3-lockdown/README.md

 <img src="https://github.com/davidjbuchanan/lockdownagain/blob/master/static/images/mockups/Lockdown_Data_Centric_Development_Project_Index_page.png" alt="lockdown index page views" width="100%">

-The page most populated with elemnents is for the 'add a recipe' page where users can add their recipes.
+The page most populated with elements is for the 'add a recipe' page where users can add their recipes.
 This required a lot of input fields and therefore a simple clear display.
 Again as the width of the viewport decreases the elements are listed more vertically.

 <img src="https://github.com/davidjbuchanan/lockdownagain/blob/master/static/images/mockups/Lockdown_Data_Centric_Development_Project_add_recipe_page.png" alt="lockdown add recipe page views" width="100%">

-The complete set of wireframes for this project can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/static/images/mockups) in the *wireframes* sub-directory.
+The complete set of wireframes for this project can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/static/images/mockups) in the *mockups* sub-directory.

 ##### back to [top](#table-of-contents)